MaVdbussche/nozc/README.md

 Copyright 2020 Martin Vandenbussche (Barasingha)

-A newOz compiler targeting the JVM.
+A newOz to Oz compiler developped in the context of my master thesis.

 Heavily inspired by the works of Bill Campbell, Swami Iyer and Bahar Akbal-Delibas on the j-- compiler.
 Their work is published under the GPL license.